zeiv/SSD1306-ruby/README.md

 ## To-do

-* Implement `font_size`.
-Currently only one font size for `print` is supported.
-(For v0.5) In the meantime, to use other fonts or font sizes, I recommend using RMagick's `annotate` feature and passing in an image.
+* Currently only 1, 2, and 4 work as font sizes.
+In the meantime, to use other fonts or font sizes, I recommend using RMagick's `annotate` feature and passing in an image.
 * Implement SPI.
 Only I2C is currently supported.
 (For v1.0)

 ## Development